-- 24. It is essential to remember that it is the legal responsibility of the person who has formed the suspicion to report to the appropriate Children's Aid Society.
-The reporter should consult with the Principal and the Principal shall ensure that the reporter is aware of and complies with sections 25, 26, 27, 28, 29 below. - 25.
-Ensure that the CAS knows what the timelines are (such as when the child is expected at home) so its response can be prioritized accordingly.
+24. It is essential to remember that it is the legal responsibility of the person who has formed the suspicion to report to the appropriate Children's Aid Society.
+The reporter should consult with the Principal and the Principal shall ensure that the reporter is aware of and complies with sections 25, 26, 27, 28, 29 below.

+- 25. Ensure that the CAS knows what the timelines are (such as when the child is expected at home) and/or status in the hospital (inpatient or day patient) so its response can be prioritized accordingly.
 The CAS also requires time to make arrangements for an investigation. - 26.

-As the safety and protection of the student is the Board's paramount concern, the reporter should inform the CAS regarding the child or her/his family circumstances which may help in the investigation.
-In addition, the reporter should ask the following questions:

-- (i) How and when should the parents be contacted? - (ii) Will the child be interviewed? - (iii) Do the investigators plan to come to the school or home?
+As the safety and protection of the student is the Board's paramount concern, the reporter should inform the CAS regarding the child or her/his family circumstances and status in the hospital which may help in the investigation.
+In addition, the reporter should ask the following questions: - (i) How and when should the parents be contacted? - (ii) Will the child be interviewed? - (iii) Do the investigators plan to come to the school, home or hospital?
 When?
 Will they be investigating or only consulting? - (iv) May the child go home after school if the interview has not yet taken place?
-If the child is scheduled for child care, can the child be released to the child care?
-What information can be shared with the child care? - (v) If no interview has taken place does the Children's Aid Society have instructions for supervision of the child?
+If the child is an inpatient, can the child return to the unit?
+What information can be shared with the hospital? - (v) If no interview has taken place does the Children's Aid Society have instructions for supervision of the child?
 What should the Principal do if the parent arrives at the school? - (vi) What information can be shared with the child and her/his parent(s) if the interview has not yet taken place? - 27.
-After reporting, the reporter should take the following steps: - (j) Have a trusted person (most likely the person to whom the child disclosed) stay with the child until the police/CAS team arrives at the school (recognizing that the child requires support during this period). - (ii) If the child indicates that she/he wants support during the interview, the police should be advised and permission sought.
+After reporting, the reporter should take the following steps: - (i) Have a trusted person (most likely the person to whom the child disclosed) stay with the child until the police/CAS team arrives at the school (recognizing that the child requires support during this period). - (ii) If the child indicates that she/he wants support during the interview, the police should be advised and permission sought.
 The support person should be a person of the child's choosing.